 .

-We need to assign this UA to either an existing Team
+Sigma allows us to assign this UA to either an existing Team

-or individual users (Members
+or individual users.

-) and assign the Assigned Value
+We will assign ourself and set the Assigned Value

-to only the East
+to East

 Click Assign